Neurotechnology-Exploration-Team/OpenBCIUnity/README.md

 ## 1. Prerequisites

 You must have an existing Unity project.
-This guide has been tested in Unity 2020.3.37f1 and 2021.3.8f1 on a blank 3D project.
+This guide has been tested in Unity 2020.3.37f1, 2021.3.8f1, and 2021.3.6f1 on a blank 3D project.

 Download the resources for this guide by clicking on the zip folder in the latest release on the [Releases](https://github.com/Neurotechnology-Exploration-Team/OpenBCIUnity/releases) page and extracting it

-## 2. Install brainflow and 2D Sprites dependencies
+## 2. Install 2D Sprites dependencies

-### Install NuGet for Unity

-1. Download the latest NuGet Unity package from [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity/releases)
-   - Click on NuGetForUnity.x.x.x.unitypackage under Assets in the latest release
-   - This guide has been tested with release 3.0.5
-2. Install in Unity editor
-   - Open your Unity project
-   - Go to Assets/Import Package/Custom Package...
-   - Select the file from [NuGetForUnity](https://github.com/GlitchEnzo/NuGetForUnity/releases) then click Import
-   - Use the default import selection

-### Install brainflow NuGet package

-1. In the Unity editor, go to NuGet/Manage NuGet Packages
-2. Search for brainflow (look for author Andrey1994) and click Install
-   - This guide has been tested with brainflow version 5.1.1
-3. Close NuGet window

-### Install 2D sprites and other packages needed for UI

 1. In the Unity editor, go to Window/Package Manager
 2. Switch the second dropdown on the top left from Packages: In Project to Packages: Unity Registry